 Over the years, researchers have completed MRI studies on people who have no complaints of low back pain.
 After having these pain-free individuals undergo an MRI at their low back, here is what they found:

-Over 50% of the individuals age 30+ had disc degeneration and no back pain
+- Over 50% of the individuals aged 30+ had disc degeneration and no back pain

-36% of those 60 years and older had a Full Herniated Disc and no back pain
+- 36% of those 60 years and older had Full Herniated Disc and no back pain

 Here are some pictures to help further explain this.